 It’s no secret that I love my SousVide Supreme.

 It’s perfect for daily meal planning, emergency meals, and prepping lots of protein when I’m throwing a party.
 As long as you know the final serving temperature and the minimum cooking time for the item your making, you’re golden.
-All you do is fill it with agua, set the temperature, dump in your vacuum-sealed food, and forget it.
-The machine has such a large capacity that you can cook lots of meat which you can freeze for many months or refrigerate for about a week.
-Using a water oven has completely revolutionized the way I cook and I’m always extolling its virtues to whoever will listen.
+Just fill it with agua, set the temperature, dump in your vacuum-sealed food, and forget it.
+The machine has such a large capacity that you can cook lots of meat which you can freeze for many months or refrigerate for up to a week.
+It’s perfect for those of us who crave good eats but can’t afford to slave over a hot stove every night.
+Using a water oven has completely revolutionized the way I cook, and I’m constantly extolling its virtues to whoever will listen.

 And it’s not just ‘cause I’m a windbag.

-Unfortunately, sous vide machinery can cost mucho dinero: thousands for commercial-grade and hundreds for home-use models (e.g. SousVideMagic and SousVide Supreme).
-However, if you’re akin to MacGyver, you can MAKE your own sous vide contraptions!
+Unfortunately, sous vide machinery can cost mucho dinero: thousands for commercial-grade and hundreds for home-use models (e.g. SousVideMagic and SousVide Supreme – even the smaller SousVide Supreme Demi ain’t exactly cheap).
+However, if you’re a 21st century MacGyver, you can MAKE your own sous vide contraptions!

 portable device that heats and circulates water while maintaining a temperature accurate within 0.1°C. And unlike the SousVide Supreme, it mounts easily onto larger containers, up to about 15 gallons, for greater cooking capacity.

 Since I’m not mechanically inclined, I’d never attempt a DIY sous vide machine.
-I’d rather plunk down the dough than risk electrocution (me + water + electricity = quick death).
+I’d rather plunk down the dough than risk electrocution (me + water + electricity = quick, horrific death and bad hair).
 But for all you engineers out there, game on!